Orio Station: Lines

-Orio Station is served by the Kagoshima Main Line and Chikuho Main Line.
+Orio Station is served by the Kagoshima Main Line and Chikuhō Main Line.
+It is located 30.1 km from the start of the Kagoshima Main Line at Mojikō and 10.8 kilometers from Kurosaki on the Fukuhoku Yutaka Line and Wakamatsu Line portions of the Chikuhō Main Line.

 Station layout

 The two lines serving the station intersect at Orio, and the lines are connected by a spur track.
 The station therefore consists of two separated blocks: the main building with bi-level platforms at the crossing point, and detached platforms on the spur.
+The station has a total of three island platforms and one side platform, connected by an elevated station building.
 The station has a "Midori no Madoguchi" staffed ticket office.